joeldbaptista/archlinux-install/README.md

 # How to install archlinux

+This recipe teaches you how to install archlinux on a PC (booting from USB).
+If a recipe for Raspberry Pi in needed, try this [one](./rbpi.md).

 ## Burn ISO into USB